More

 2. Cost-effective scalability

-Instead of building expensive site-to-site networks, businesses can use cloud-based VPNs to connect offices and mobile workforces.
+Instead of building expensive site-to-site networks, businesses can benefit using cloud-based VPNs by connecting offices and mobile workforces.
 VPN configurations can be pushed at scale using MDM platforms like Scalefusion, eliminating the need for manual setup.

 3. Protection for mobile and remote endpoints